The metal-insulator transition in disordered solids: How theoretical prejudices influence its characterization. A critical review of analyses of experimental data: Summarizing discussion

-In this way, the data evaluation by Siegrist {\it et al.}, the approximation by $\sigma = a + b \, T^{1/2}$ as $T \rightarrow 0$, and the analysis of the low-$T$ behavior of $w(T)$ yield classifications of the samples into insulating and metallic ones, which pairwise contradict each other.
-Therefore, a precise determination of the transition point between metallic and insulating behavior is impossible at this stage.
-In consequence, the answer to the question whether the MIT in GeSb$_2$Te$_4$ is continuous or discontinuous currently depends on the perspective chosen, so that this problem still has to be considered as open.
+Thus, the data evaluation by Siegrist et al., the extrapolations of the $\sigma = a + b \, T^{1/2}$ approximations to $T = 0$, and the analysis of the low-$T$ behavior of $w(T)$ yield classifications of the samples into insulating and metallic ones which pairwise contradict each other.
+Therefore, based on the data in Ref.\ \onlinecite{Sie.etal.11}, a precise determination of the transition point between metallic and insulating behavior is impossible.
+In consequence, in analyzing these data, the answer to the question whether the MIT in GeSb$_2$Te$_4$ is continuous or discontinuous depends on the perspective taken.

-In part, the contradictions discussed above may originate from specific features of the $\sigma(T)$ data sets, which arise from experimental imperfections.
-This hypothesis is suggested by the comparison of the low-$T$ part of the experimental $w(T)$ curves of the two most insulating GeSb$_2$Te$_4$ samples with the theoretical expectations for various mechanisms of activated conduction.
+In part, the contradictions discussed above may originate from specific features of the $\sigma(T)$ data sets which arise from experimental imperfections.
+This hypothesis is suggested by our comparison of the low-$T$ part of the experimental $w(T)$ curves of the two most insulating GeSb$_2$Te$_4$ samples from Ref.\ \onlinecite{Sie.etal.11} with the theoretical expectations for three different mechanisms of activated conduction.

+Further, strong support for this hypothesis comes from the results of the subsequent GeSb$_2$Te$_4$ study Ref.\ \onlinecite{Vol.etal.15}.
+In this work, the investigated $T$ range was extended by one order of magnitude down to 0.35 K. However, apparently, the samples were prepared in the same way as in Ref.\ \onlinecite{Sie.etal.11}.
+According to the measurements in Ref.\ \onlinecite{Vol.etal.15}, also for the samples annealed at 175 and $200\ {\rm ^oC}$, $w(T)$ clearly increases with decreasing $T$ at the lower end of the $T$ range considered; for the latter sample, $w(T)$ has a minimum value of 0.35.
+Moreover, for $T_{\rm ann} = 225\ {\rm ^oC}$, $w(T)$ is roughly constant between 0.6 and 20~K and amounts to 0.14 there, in clear contradiction to the behavior of analytically differentiated hypothetical $\sigma = a + b \, T^{1/2}$.
+Thus, all these three samples are very likely insulating.

+Beyond the classification of the individual samples, these findings contain valuable information on the character of the MIT: Because of the low values taken by $w$, the $w(T)$ for the samples annealed at 200 and $225\ {\rm ^oC}$ clearly conflict with the interpretation in terms of a continuous MIT with $\sigma \propto T^{1/2}$ at the transition, in contrast to the interpretation in Ref.\ \onlinecite{Vol.etal.15}, but in agreement with the results for many other disordered solids in our Section 4.